simdlg/turing-machine-simulator/README.md

 # Turing Machine Simulator

-A Turing Machine simulator written in Python.
+CLI Turing Machine simulator written in Python.

 ## How to use